jfspps/BodyBand/README.md

 More advanced features and functionality could include:

-- Port to Android and iOS using the JavaFXPorts plugin in Gradle (may require downgrading to Java 8??)
+- Port to Android and iOS using the JavaFXPorts plugin in Gradle (Gradle build started [here](https://github.com/jfspps/BodyBandGradle))

 - Recording of personal bests